 Here the plants will spend the next 3 – 6 months where they’ll get their robe of dark green acclimated fronds.

 When You Bring Your Bamboo Palm Home – What To Do?

-Most growers use a granular, time release fertilizer in growing their palms.
-Seifrizii is sensitive to soluble salts, so remove the fertilizer from the top of the pot and leach the soil thoroughly with water.
+Most growers use a granular, slow-release fertilizer in growing their palms.
+Seifrizii is sensitive to soluble salts, so remove the time-release fertilizer from the top of the pot and leach the soil thoroughly with water.
 Allow the plant to completely drain.

 This plant likes to stay uniformly moist, remember that’s moist NOT wet.
 When the soil has dried down about one third or half way down from the top you should water the complete top of the soil.